inoxlang/inox/docs/language-reference/markup-expressions.md

 ## Hyperscript Attribute Shorthand

-In opening tags Hyperscript code can be written between curly braces instead of with a regular attribute (`_="..."`).
+Hyperscript code is written using a special shorthand syntax.
+⚠️ **`_` attributes not created using this shorthand syntax are always removed.**

 ```html
 <div {on click toggle .red on me}></div>